 In this Compendium, felony and misdemeanor distinctions are provided where the data permit these distinctions.
-Chapter 2 does not use this distinction because many suspects cannot be so classified at the investigation stage in the criminal justice process.
+Chapters 1 and 2 do not use this distinction because many suspects cannot be so classified at the arrest and investigation stages in the criminal justice process.
 Chapter 3 no longer reports this distinction because the Pretrial Services Agency no longer gathers this information.
 Chapters 4 and 5 distinguish between felony and misdemeanor offenses, as do tables 7.1-7.6.
 Tables 7.7-7.11 follow the convention of other BJS publications by separately tabulating offenders whose actual imposed sentences are less than or equal to 1 year and those whose actual sentences are greater than 1 year.